jekyllgrim/ZScript_Basics/A3_Glossary.md

 ### Variable

 A piece of data of specific type, with a specific name.
 The value of that data can be not only read but also changed dynamically—hence it's "variable".
 Variables can be defined at the top of the class (or, more specifically, at any place in the class outside of any code block), which makes them a field (available anywhere within the class), or within a code block (which makes them a local variable, available only within that code block).
 See: [Variables and data types](07_Variables_and_data_types.md).

+### Vector

+In very simple terms, a vector is a line that points from one point in space to another point in space.
+In ZScript vectors are often used to express position and velocity of [actors](#Actor).
+The game's world has a point of origin with XYZ coordinates of (0, 0, 0), and every actor's position is offset from that point.
+Similarly, velocity is directed somewhere along those XYZ axes.

 ### Virtual function